TORNADO WATCH in effect, severe storms likely today

 BOTTOM LINES:

---STRONG STORMS, HEAVY RAIN - possible between dawn and dusk Tuesday, especially between 11am - 5pm
+--STRONG STORMS, HEAVY RAIN - possible between dawn and dusk Tuesday, now - 6pm

 --WIND ADVISORY - gusts over 30mph possible regardless of thunderstorms, tie down loose objects